andgineer/sorokin.engineer/posts/en/_posts/2019-08-15-gantt_excel_google_sheets.md

 List all predecessor tasks in column `C` (separate by `,`).

-For the task without predecessors will be used the date from `H1` (your project starting date).
+For the task without predecessors will be used the project start date you entered to cell`H1`.

 For all other tasks the sheet will calculate start date as `max` of all predecessors' last dates.

-Last dates are calculated using task length in column `D` and information about weekends and holidays.
+Last dates are calculated using task length in column `D` taking into account weekends and holidays you already entered in table `C11:C15`.

 ## How to add line to Gantt chart